Apply for a grant from the Baltic Sea Action Plan Fund

 Available financing and eligibility criteria

 Selected proposals may receive grant financing from EUR 30,000 to EUR 200,000 subject to certain co-financing requirements.
-The BSAP Fund can finance new initiatives and support activities that have been developed from previous application calls.

 Financing can be awarded to commercial or non-commercial partners for projects in the Baltic Sea Region and its catchment area for: